cute-catgirl/blog/src/posts/ai.md

 And, in my honest opinion, and in my current state of mind, thoughts spiraling, arguing back and forth with myself, I think that there's only one answer to all that.

 I don't know.

+\* UPDATE OCTOBER 09 2025: I am no longer using MacOS!
+I got a Framework 13 Laptop which is running Arch Linux! :3